Legal Training Methods

 1.Clinical Method of Teaching:

 The School of law believes in developing competence with integrity, application of knowledge, skill & values.
-The idea of profession competence is the competence that/s required in their client centered behavior.
-Competence therefore depends upon the habits of mind that allow the practitioner to be attentive, curious, self aware and willing to recognize & correct errors.
-Competence is the ability to do ability to do a task within the legal framework and is the process to uphold justice.
-The methods of teaching in the classroom as well as outside are oriented towards developing such skills in the students.
+The Profession Competence is the competence, that is required in their Client-Centered Behaviour.
+Competence, therefore, depends upon the habits of mind that allow the practitioner to be attentive, curious, self aware and willing to recognize & correct errors.
+Competence is the ability to do a task within the legal framework and is the process to uphold justice.
+The methods of teaching, in the classroom as well as outside, are oriented towards developing such skills in the students.

 Clinics are an established method of teaching law.
 At Raffles School of law the clinic includes

 - Simulation clinics: Where the students will learn a variety of simulation as to what happens in the legal practice.
 The includes detail discussion on an identified case, fictional problems wherein the students identify plausible solution to a legal issue.
 These exercises will be related to the subjects & topics of their study.

 - In House clinic: The students are involved in discussion on a live case with fact situations.
 The case situation is often enacted in a classroom, this is following by discussion on identification of legal issues plausible remedies.

 - Out House clinic: The students are encourages undertaking legal work outside the university.
 These clinics operate through various agencies beyond the campus of the University.
 The most preferred for collaboration for outside clinics are the NGOs and Legal Service Authorities.
 Through these organizations, the students get opportunities to experience live problems & draw their own conclusions and find remedies based on the legal knowledge they have acquired.